Brenda Andrews, PhD

 Smith, Anderson, Blount, Dorsett, Mitchell & Jernigan, L.L.P.

 Mr. Tracy received his undergraduate degree from the University of Nebraska and law degree from George Washington University.
-He joined Burroughs Wellcome Co. in 1974 as assistant general counsel, and he served as the company's president and chief executive officer from 1989 until its sale to Glaxo in 1995.
+He joined Burroughs Wellcome Co. in 1974 as assistant general counsel, and he served as the company's president and the chief executive officer from 1989 until its sale to Glaxo in 1995.
 Mr. Tracy currently is associated with the North Carolina-based law firm of Smith, Anderson, Blount, Dorsett, Mitchell & Jernigan, L.L.P. and is a Venture Partner with InterSouth Partners, an early stage Venture Fund located in Durham, North Carolina.
 He serves on the board of directors of several companies and non-profit organizations.
 Mr. Tracy served on the BWF board from 1989-1996 and again from 2001-2008.